IAA-ULB/MOCCa/docs/user-guide/wffile.md

 ## '/' group

  The root group contains all quantities required to specify the details of a MOCCa calculation, i.e. settings that should be known at the start of a calculation.
-These are all small quantities in terms of memory use and are all stored as HDF5 attributes.
+These are all small quantities in terms of memory use and are stored as HDF5 attributes.

  A complete list